 At one time, prairies dominated more than 60 percent of the Illinois landscape, but today, less than 0.01 percent of high-quality tallgrass prairie remains in the state.
 Located an hour’s drive from downtown Chicago, Midewin National Tallgrass Prairie offers visitors a one-of-a-kind opportunity to experience a vast restored prairie–wetland landscape and its rare native plants and wildlife, including a herd of wild bison.

-Funding for TWI’s restoration activities at Midewin in 2014–15 has been provided by Associated Colleges of Illinois, Caesars Foundation, Clearwater Paper Corporation, Gaylord & Dorothy Donnelley Foundation, Ecolab, Grand Victoria Foundation, National Forest Foundation, and the U.S. Forest Service.
+Funding for TWI’s restoration activities at Midewin in 2015–16 has been provided by Abra Prentice Foundation, Associated Colleges of Illinois, Gaylord & Dorothy Donnelley Foundation, The Dow Chemical Company, Ecolab, Grand Victoria Foundation, Harrah’s Joliet, National Forest Foundation, the U.S. Forest Service, and Waste Management.

 Practical Climate Change Adaptations.
 Learn how TWI is making our Midewin restorations adaptive to climate change.